formifan2002/signalk-vaarweginformatie-blocked/README.md

 #### Debug All Vessel Details
 - **Default**: false
 - **Description**: Enables detailed debug logging for all vessels in the server log.
 Only visible when plugin is in debug mode.
-Useful for troubleshooting but generates lots of log data.
+Useful for troubleshooting or understanding of send data.

 #### Debug MMSI
 - **Default**: empty
 - **Description**: MMSI number for detailed debug output of a specific vessel.
 Only visible when plugin is in debug mode.
 Leave empty to disable.

+#### Debug Stale
+- **Default**: false
+- **Description**: Stale vessels will be shown in debug log - only visible if plugin is in debug mode and debug all vessel details is enabled

+#### Debug JSON
+- **Default**: false
+- **Description**: JSON data of vessels will be shown in debug log - only visible if plugin is in debug mode and debug all vessel details is enabled

+#### Debug AIS data
+- **Default**: false
+- **Description**: Detailed debug AIS data output in server log for all vessels - only visible if plugin is in debug mode and debug all vessel details is enabled

+#### Debug corrected SOG
+- **Default**: false
+- **Description**: Detailed debug output in server log for all vessels with corrected SOG - only visible if plugin is in debug mode and debug all vessel details is enabled

 ## How It Works